w3c/cogai/demos/README.md

 ### Discovering Causal Relationships

 A suite of demos that apply statistical approaches to identify potential causal relationships.
-The simplest approach *(covariance analysis)* estimates statistical significance for pairs of correlated variables.
+The simplest approach *(covariance analysis)* estimates statistical significance for correlations between pairs of variables, e.g. smoking and lung cancer.
 Newer techniques include *bivariate causal discovery*, see [Anish Dhir and Ciaran M. Lee](https://assets.babylonhealth.com/pdfs/Integrating-Overlapping-Dasets-Using-Bivariate-Causal-Discovery.pdf), and can be applied across multiple overlapping datasets to identify likely causal chains based upon membership of Markov equivalence classes.
+Humans and other animals can infer causal relationships from just a few examples, how can these techniques be used incrementally in a cognitively plausible manner?

 ### Different Kinds of Reasoning